TIMELINE-Entergy N.Y. Indian Point nuclear plant relicensing

 2 - A water permit from the New York Department of Environmental Conservation (NYDEC).

-3 - A Coastal Zone Management certification from the New York State Department of State (NYSDOS).
+3 - A Coastal Zone Management certification from the New York Department of State (NYDOS).

 The following is a timeline on Entergy's efforts to relicense the two reactors at Indian Point for another 20 years: